-A written statement (~1 page) that details a) your research experience and interests/ideas, b) your idealized goal after completing a graduate degree, and c) why you want to work in my lab;
+A written statement (~1 page) that details a) your research interests/ideas, b) your past research experience, c) your idealized goal after completing a graduate degree, and d) why you want to work in my lab;

 A CV (including GPA and unofficial GRE scores); and

 Names and contact information of three references.